Helios113/dyna/README.md

 3. Tau is just multipled with the loss

-bias trick
-    - Figure out what sel does and how it picks
-    - Add bias to selection
-    - update bias term according to Algo 1

-shared experts architecture
-    Manually select experts Ks to be always activated From bias trick work should become obvious how to achieve Make is such that 0 also works for Ks
-    And a zero mask should also work for early exiting The modifications of E are important

 New masking for the attention
     Take the regular mask and just assembled it as before

-and two entropies to finish it off